Information Management and Archiving

 The Digital Information Management and Archiving Research Group develops the usability and accessibility of digital materials.
 The group operates as part of Digitalia, a research centre established in 2015 by South-Eastern Finland University of Applied Sciences, the University of Helsinki, and the National Library of Finland.

-Enabling information preservation
+Supporting information preservation

 Digital solutions for information management